substantial/react-media-queryable/README.md

 });
 ```

-The media query object that you pass into the `MediaQueryable` component can contain any
-browser-supported media query definitions.
+Whenever a new media query is matched (i.e. screen rotation or browser window resize), the `mediaQuery` prop will update, forcing a re-render of the child component.
+The media query object that you pass into the `MediaQueryable` component can contain any browser-supported media query definitions.

 Compatibility
 -------------